 Currently, there are restrictions on meeting together in our church building.
 This is where we communicate the latest responses we are making to the advice we receive from the Baptist Union.

-Below are answers to the Frequently Asked Questions we receive about the Communion service we have recently begun.
+Below are answers to the Frequently Asked Questions we receive about the Communion service we have begun in 2020.

 Why can’t we just reopen and go back to normal?